-- ➤ Hold hearings to investigate the myriad ways the U.S. Tax Code discriminates against Americans abroad and build support for these three critical reforms. - Pass the HR 2710 to establish a Commission to study the impact of Federal laws and regulations on Americans living abroad and to avoid passing laws that inadvertently harm Americans abroad in the future. - Enact reforms to the Foreign Bank and Financial Accounts Report (FBAR) reporting requirement for US Citizens in their bona fide country of residence, especially to redress the enormous and out-of-proportion penalties for non-wilful non-compliance.
+- ➤ Hold hearings to investigate the myriad ways the U.S. Tax Code discriminates against Americans abroad and build support for these three critical reforms. - Establish a Commission to study the impact of Federal laws and regulations on Americans living abroad and to avoid passing laws that inadvertently harm Americans abroad in the future. - Enact reforms to the Foreign Bank and Financial Accounts Report (FBAR) reporting requirement for US Citizens in their bona fide country of residence, especially to redress the enormous and out-of-proportion penalties for non-willful non-compliance.